 MS Excel provides various options and methods to make our tasks easier.
 In this article, I will show some ways to check if one cell equals another and then return another cell in Excel.

-5 Ways to Check If One Cell Equals Another & Then Return Another Cell in Excel
+How to Check If One Cell Equals Another & Then Return Another Cell in Excel: 5 Ways

 Here, we will show you 5 different ways to check if one cell equals another and then return another cell in Excel using different functions.

 1. Use IF Function to Check If One Cell Equals Another & Returns

 The IF function is one of the simplest functions that is used to do a logical comparison between two values.
 In this method, we will see how to use the IF function to compare one cell with another and return another cell value.
 Before going to the example let’s know more about this function.
 The syntax of the function is like this:

 In the first portion of the parameter, we need to pass our condition based on which we are going to compare.
 Then the second and third part defines what will be if the values after comparison get True or False.